GridTools/gt4py/README.rst

    $ pre-commit install-hooks

-Dependencies for running tests locally and for linting and formatting code are listed in `requirements.dev.txt`, so these should be installedj
+Dependencies for running tests locally and for linting and formatting code are listed in `requirements-dev.txt`.

 ⚠️ License